 You can have multiple tracks and output channels with the same label.
-If multiple tracks have the same label, the K2 Media Client evaluates where to map the tracks in the following order:
+If multiple tracks have the same label, the K2 Media Client evaluates where to map the tracks as follows:

-- 1. The primary output channel.
-Each output channel, in order from first to last, is evaluated to determine if the assigned label matches a labeled audio track in the clip.
-The first primary output channel with a label that matches the track label plays that audio track.
-If the clip has several audio tracks with the same label, the first matching output channel plays the first audio track, the second matching output channel plays the second audio track, and so on.
-For more information, see "If the primary output is labeled" on page 231. - 2.
-The secondary output channel.
-If there are no labeled tracks that match the labels in the primary output channels, the secondary output channels are evaluated.
-(If there are no secondary labels, the Play Silence box is evaluated.)
-Again, each output channel is evaluated in order from first to last.
-For more information, see "If both primary and secondary outputs are labeled" on page 232.

-3. The Play Silence box.
-If the K2 Media Client does not find a matching label in either the primary or the secondary output channels, and the Play Silence box has been checked in Configuration Manager, the channel plays silence.
+- An output channel's primary and secondary output labels are considered together as a "language group" when assigning an audio track for playout.
+If two channels have the same primary label but have different secondary labels, then those channels have different language groups.
+For example, a channel with labels FRE + GER is considered a different language group than a channel with labels FRE + ENG. - Each output channel, in order from first to last, is evaluated to determine if the label or language group matches a labeled audio track in the clip.
+The first channel with a label or language group that matches the track label plays that audio track.
+If the clip has several audio tracks with the same label, the first matching output channel plays the first audio track, the second matching output channel plays the second audio track, and so on. - The Play Silence box.
+If the K2 Media Client does not find a matching label or language group for the output channels, and the Play Silence box has been checked in Configuration Manager, the channel plays silence.
 Otherwise, if the K2 Media Client finds no match, the output channel plays the correspondingly numbered audio track.
-For more information, see "If no output labels match the track labels" on page 232.